wp-plugins/mycurator/README.txt

 Yes, MyCurator works with Network sites.
 You must have a key for each site.
 Enterprise options are available for businesses and larger sites that need many keys.
 Visit http://www.target-info.com/hosted/ for more information.

+= Does MyCurator work with other languages? =

+Yes, MyCurator will read and post articles written in other languages.
+All characters in the UTF-8 encoding, the same used by WordPress, will be displayed.
+You can customize the link to the original page to match your language.
+The admin pages and the training videos are only in English at this time.

 = How often does MyCurator read my sources for articles? =

 You can set MyCurator to process every 3, 6, 12 or 24 hours, depending on how often new articles are posted to